Milton Erickson: Psychological Work, Hypnosis, And More

 As he developed the ability to speak again, his voice was deeper and his language slower.
 His speech had the effect of commanding the attention of others.
 This, too, was an attribute that would prove valuable in his work.

-After earning his degree, Erickson researched hypnosis and suggestibility under noted psychiatrist Clark L. Hull.
+After earning his degree, Milton Erickson researched hypnosis and suggestibility—subjects he’d been interested in from an early age—under noted psychiatrist Clark L. Hull.
 Although he was fascinated by the possibilities of hypnosis, he was critical of Hull's approach to it, which he believed did not sufficiently consider the needs of individual patients.

-Erickson expounded on his theories in several great works, such as the books Uncommon Therapy, My Voice Will Go With You, and Hypnotic Alteration of Sensory, Perceptual, and Psychological Processes.
-He also traveled around teaching seminars about his therapeutic techniques, which he continued until he passed away in 1980.
+Milton Erickson’s theories have been organized and discussed in several great works, such as the books My Voice Will Go With You and Hypnotic Alteration of Sensory, Perceptual, and Psychological Processes.
+Erickson also traveled around teaching seminars about his therapeutic techniques, which he continued until he passed away in 1980.

 He treated some with clinical hypnosis during a time when the practice was harshly condemned, even forbidden, by the medical community.